Anisotropic Fast Diffusion Equations: Fast diffusion combined with partial linear diffusion

 \section{Fast diffusion combined with partial linear diffusion}

-This section contains a number of remarks when some of the $m_i$ equals one If we revise the general theory: existence, uniqueness, continuity, smoothing effects and Aleksandrov principle, we see they work fine when one (or several exponents) are 1, $m_1=1$, ...
-Also the upper barrier construction works, and finally we get the self-similarity in the same way as before.
+This section contains a number of remarks when some of the $m_i$ equals one.
+If we revise the general theory: existence, uniqueness, continuity, smoothing effects and Aleksandrov principle, we see they work fine when one (or several exponents) are 1.
+Indeed it is possible to build an upper barrier (see Proposition \eqref{P1}) and the self-similarity works in the same way as before.
 Only the lower bound cannot be the same.

 Let us make some computations.
 In particular, $m_1=1$ implies that

 which is the heat equation scaling.
 On the other hand, if we write $x=(x_1,x')$, integrate in the rest of the variables $x'=(x_2,\cdots, x_N)$, and put